christianhubmann/esphome_component_sim800l_data/README.md

 ````

 ## Configuration variables:
+- **pin (Optional)**: The PIN of the SIM card, if the SIM is locked with PIN.
+If the given PIN is wrong, the component will stop because after 3 tries the SIM would become locked with PUK.
+If the SIM is locked with PUK, you need to unlock it with another device.
 - **apn (Optional)**: The APN name.
 Ask your SIM provider.
 - **apn_user (Optional)**: The APN username.
 - **apn_password (Optional)**: The APN password.